yahoo/SparkADMM/README.md

 The framework is built over Spark and is generic: to apply it to an arbitrary separable convex problem, a developer needs to implement only three functions (one that reads data from a file, one that evaluates the objective function, and one that solves a local optimization problem with an additional proximal penalty term).
 An example implementation of logistic regression is included in the code.

-The code was developed by a team of Yahoo researchers including Stratis Ioannidis, Yunjiang Jiang, Nikolay Laptev, and Saeed Amizadeh.
+The code was developed by a team of Yahoo researchers including Stratis Ioannidis, Yunjiang Jiang, Nikolay Laptev, Hamid Javadi, and Saeed Amizadeh.
 It was used in the paper:

 >Parallel News-Article Traffic Forecasting with ADMM.
 >S. Ioannidis, Y. Jiang, S. Amizadeh, and N. Laptev.